Colors in Spanish

 Ponerse morado.

--¡Qué bueno está todo!
+¡Qué bueno está todo!
 La comida de esta fiesta es increíble.

 +Sí, ya lo veo.
 Te estás poniendo morado de dulces.